Small Business Owners and Consumers Must Stop Agreeing To These Five Contract Provisions

 When it comes to signing a contract—whether it be for real estate, a loan, a lease, a car, boat or any type of service—most people will sign a contract with the intention of complying with its terms.

 They enter into a contract feeling that its provisions would never apply to them, because they have no intention of defaulting.
 But in the event of unforeseen circumstances, these terms and provisions are meant for when one defaults.

 Here are the five harshest provisions commonly found in financing agreements.
 They are listed in no particular order of severity, but suffice to say, a borrower should avoid having these terms included within the contract if they can.
 If they can’t, a solution is suggested on how to reduce the intended consequences of such provisions.

 - Prepayment Penalty (“PPP”).
 Essentially, this term makes one pay an additional percentage of the loan balance when paying the balance off in advance of the intended due date.
 For instance, a 3% prepayment penalty on $100,000 means that a fee of $3000 is owed to the lender.
 What a waste.

 Solution: If the lender insists upon having a prepayment penalty, then limit the time for which the term is valid.
 Limit a prepayment penalty for the first 3 years or negotiate a penalty that gets reduced in every passing year.
 For example, a 5% PPP in the first 2 years, gets reduced to 3% for the next 2 years, and 1 % thereafter.
 The best solution is to have no PPP, or wait until the time for the PPP expires.

 - Balloon Payment.
 Having a balloon payment on a loan or promissory note means that the loan may be amortized over a specified time, but the entire balance is due prior to the loan being fully amortized.
-For instance, a $50,000 loan with a 30 year amortization and a 5 year balloon, means that the payments are spread over 30 years, but the remaining balance on the $50,000 is due in 60 month.
+For instance, a $50,000 loan with a 30-year-amortization and a 5-year-balloon means that the payments are spread over 30 years, but the remaining balance on the $50,000 is due in 60 months.
 Failure to pay the balloon payment means that the borrower is in default.